BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 > :warning: WARNING.
 Note that you must add the `-regtest` argument after each `bitcoin-cli` command to correctly access your Regtest environment.
 If you prefer, you can include a `regtest=1` command in your `~/.bitcoin/bitcoin.conf` file.

 Because a block must have 100 confirmations before that reward can be spent, you generate 101 blocks, providing access to the coinbase transaction from block #1.
-Because this is a new block chain using Bitcoin’s default rules, the first blocks pays a block reward of 50 bitcoins.
+Because this is a new blockchain using Bitcoin’s default rules, the first blocks pays a block reward of 50 bitcoins.
 Unlike mainnet, in regtest mode only the first 150 blocks pay a reward of 50 bitcoins.
 The reward halves after 150 blocks, so it pays 25, 12.5, and so on...

 The output is the block hash of every block generated.

-# Verifying balance
+> :book: ***What is a coinbase transaction?*** A coinbase is the inputless transaction created when a new block is mined and given to the miner.
+It's how new bitcoins enter the ecosystem.
+The value of coinbase transactions decay over time.
+On the mainnet, it halves every 210,000 transactions and ends entirely with the 6,929,999th block, which is currently predicted for the 22nd century.
+As of May 2020, the coinbase reward is 6.25 BTC.

+### Verifying Your Balance

-After [mining blocks](A3_2_Mining_with_Regtest.md) and getting the rewards, you can verify the balance on your wallet:
+After mining blocks and getting the rewards, you can verify the balance on your wallet:
 ```
 $ bitcoin-cli -regtest getbalance
 50.00000000
 ```

-## Validating the Regtest
+## Using the Regtest

-Now you should be able to use this balance for any type of interaction with the private Blockchain, such as sending Bitcoin transactions according to [Chapter 4]((04_0_Sending_Bitcoin_Transactions.md)).
-The only difference is that you need to use the flag `-regtest` when running the `bitcoin-cli` in order for the request to be sent to the Regtest Bitcoin daemon.
+Now you should be able to use this balance for any type of interaction on your private Blockchain, such as sending Bitcoin transactions according to [Chapter 4]((04_0_Sending_Bitcoin_Transactions.md)).

-It is important to note that for your transactions to complete, you will have to generate (mine) new blocks, so that the transactions can be included.
+It is important to note that for any transactions to complete, you will have to generate (mine) new blocks, so that the transactions can be included.

-For example, to create a transaction and include into a block, you should use the `sendtoaddress` command:
+For example, to create a transaction and include it in a block, you should ufirst se the `sendtoaddress` command:
 ```
 $ bitcoin-cli -regtest sendtoaddress [address] 15.1
 e834a4ac6ef754164c8e3f0be4f34531b74b768199ffb244ab9f6cb1bbc7465a